Student Loan repayment guide 2024

 There have been a few appeals to the government to label Student Loans and the debt as something more like a graduate tax.

-The truth is that the majority of students under the current system will simply pay 9% of anything they earn over a threshold for 30 years after they graduate, regardless of the size of their debt or the interest being added to it.
+The truth is that many students under the current system will simply pay 9% of anything they earn over a threshold for up to 40 years after they graduate, regardless of the size of their debt or the interest being added to it.

 This sounds more like a tax than a debt, right?